Momentum LMS Theory beyond Stationarity: Stability, Tracking, and Regret: Main Results

 Note that this assumption includes, as a special case, any deterministic ``unknown but bounded'' disturbances and parameter variations. \end{assum} \begin{thm} Suppose that the conditions of Theorem~\ref{lemma11} and Assumption~\ref{assumpfirst} hold.
 Then, for all $k \ge 1$,

 where $\lambda_{2p}$ is given in Theorem~\ref{lemma11}. \end{thm} We remark that the first term on the right hand side of \eqref{hahahhaaaaa} tends to zero exponentially fast and that the asymptotical tracking error will be small provided that both the levels of the parameter variation $\nu$ and the disturbance $\sigma$ are small.
-With $\beta = C_\beta \mu^{\kappa}$ and $\kappa>1$, the effect of $\beta$ is of higher order and is absorbed into the constants in the bound.
+With \(0\le\beta\le C_\beta\mu\), the effect of $\beta$ is absorbed into the constants in the bound.
 In the upper bound on $\mu$ employed in Theorem~\ref{theorem1}, $q$ is taken as $q = 2p - \tfrac{1}{2}$ instead of $q = p - \tfrac{1}{2}$, so as to enable the application of the Schwarz inequality in establishing the tracking performance bound \eqref{hahahhaaaaa}.
 Details can be found in the proof of Theorem \ref{theorem1}.